Exploration of Mars: Mars 2020, Perseverance rover, Ingenuity helicopter

 The Mars 2020 mission by NASA was launched on 30 July 2020 on a United Launch Alliance Atlas V rocket from Cape Canaveral.
 It is based on the Mars Science Laboratory design.
 The scientific payload is focused on astrobiology.
 It includes the Perseverance rover and the retired Ingenuity helicopter.
 Unlike older rovers that relied on solar power, Perseverance is nuclear powered, to survive longer than its predecessors in this harsh, dusty environment.
 The car-size rover weighs about 1 ton, with a robotic arm that reaches about 7 ft, zoom cameras, a chemical analyzer and a rock drill.

 After traveling 293 million miles (471 million km) to reach Mars over the course of more than six months, Perseverance successfully landed on February 18, 2021.
 Its initial mission is set for at least one Martian year, or 687 Earth days.
 It will search for signs of ancient life and explore the red planet's surface.

 As of October 19, 2021, Perseverance had captured the first sounds from Mars.
 Recordings consisted of five hours of Martian wind gusts, rover wheels crunching over gravel, and motors whirring as the spacecraft moves its arm.
 The sounds give researchers clues about the atmosphere, such as how far sound travels on the planet.

 Europa Clipper, Hera and Psyche

-The NASA Europa Clipper to Jupiter and Europa, NASA Psyche space probe mission to the metal-rich asteroid 16 Psyche and ESA Hera to Didymos undertook a flyby of Mars on March 1, 2025, and will undertake further flybys on March 2025, and May 2026 respectively, in a gravitational slingshot designed to slow and redirect the spacecraft.
+The NASA Europa Clipper to Jupiter and Europa, NASA Psyche space probe mission to the metal-rich asteroid 16 Psyche and ESA Hera to Didymos undertook a flyby of Mars on March 1, 2025, and will undertake further flybys in March 2025, and May 2026 respectively, in a gravitational slingshot designed to slow and redirect the spacecraft.

+ESCAPADE

+NASA's EscaPADE (Escape and Plasma Acceleration and Dynamics Explorers) is a twin-spacecraft orbiter mission to study the structure, composition, variability and dynamics of Mars's magnetosphere and atmospheric escape processes.
+The spacecraft were launched in November 2025.